-Ultimately you want to create some distance between your wireless device and your body.
-This limits the amount of electromagnetic radiation directly absorbed through your skin.
+So instead, you want to create some distance between your wireless device and your body.
+This limits the amount of electromagnetic radiation directly absorbed by your body.

 One way to do this is to use your cell phone in speaker mode while having a conversation.
 This isn’t always practical though, especially if you’re in a public place and don’t want to share your conversation with everyone around you.